 Disputing information on your credit report can be an important part of ensuring that your credit score is as accurate as possible.
 You won’t be penalized for filing a dispute, though in certain circumstances, it is possible that your credit score will drop if information in your dispute has a negative impact on your credit.

 To maintain a healthy credit score, carefully keep track of your finances and be sure to always make payments on time.
-With SoFi Relay, you can get free credit score monitoring, spending breakdowns, and financial insights to help keep you on track.
+With SoFi, you can get free credit score monitoring, spending breakdowns, and financial insights to help keep you on track.

 Why Did My Credit Score Go Down for No Reason?